paultsw/rawctcnet/misc/hyperparams.md

 We try batch sizes in `1,4,8,16,32`.

 We test this simultaneously with learning rates; this is due to the dependency between the two settings.

+Roughly, we take the best optimization algorithm from above and scale the learning rate by the square root of the scaling factor of the batch size increase/decrease.
+We also look at a slightly higher/lower learning rate (2x/0.5x) just in case.

 Convolutional Layers
 --------------------